GiantFurnace/Nana/README.md

 ## 2. Understand the emotion of Nana

-Make the logging personate.<br/> emotion of nana is the logging level like the common logging module
+Make the logging personate.<br/>
+Emotion of nana is the logging level like the common logging module

 ### Logging Level Map
 HAPPY->DEBUG<br/>